-The above accusation is one certain Protestant sects often level against Catholics because we have crucifixes in our churches, homes, etc., rather than an empty cross.
-These Protestants believe that because Christ is no longer crucified and is in heaven, that a crucifix sends the wrong message.
+The above accusation is one that some Protestant sects often level against Catholics because we have crucifixes in our parishes, homes, around our necks, etc., rather than an empty cross.
+These Protestants believe that because Christ is no longer crucified and is in Heaven, that a crucifix sends the wrong message.
 Some will go so far as to say crucifixes are sacrilegious.
 Thus, they admonish Catholics for keeping Christ on the cross.

 Before the printing press was invented in the year 1440, the literacy rate was less than ten percent.
 In fact, due to the relatively few Bibles in print before the printing press, people would typically hear Bible passages read at the Mass only.
 Bibles were expensive and most could not read them even if they had the money to purchase one.
 Due to high illiteracy and the high price of books, Bible stories were often communicated through art.
 Now, what better way would there have been to communicate and remind people of Christ’s redemptive work on the cross than through a crucifix?
 Furthermore, at least two Bible passages support the use of crucifixes.